 The two Chapters of consumer bankruptcy are Chapter 7 and Chapter 13.

-We Will Work With You – Payment Plans Available
+Payment Plans Available

-We understand times are tough and many people may be worried about how they will pay attorney fees.
+Times are tough and many people may be worried about how they will pay attorney fees.
 We will work with you to make payment arrangements.
 For example, we handle many Chapter 13 bankruptcy cases with no money down, and you pay your court costs and attorney fees through your Chapter 13 plan.
 Your first consultation with an attorney is always free.